 Clinical trials indicate that low levels of BNP and NT-proBNP are associated with better long-term PAH prognosis.

-Since PAH can change rapidly, regular risk assessments and disease monitoring are vital.
+Because PAH can change rapidly, regular risk assessments and disease monitoring are vital.
 Even if you cannot make it to a clinic in person, there are many tools and approaches your doctor can use to perform risk assessments during telehealth visits.

 Disease management can make a huge difference for people living with PAH.
 During the COVID-19 pandemic, it has become more important than ever to keep regularly scheduled visits and open communication with your health care provider.